mathjax/MathJax-docs/config-files.rst

 parameters but also the files that MathJax would need to load for those configurations; you can browse the directory on `Github
 <https://github.com/mathjax/MathJax/tree/master/config/>`_.
 This
-means MathJax will have to load fewerfiles, and since each file access requires establishing connectionsover the network, it can be faster to load one larger file than several smaller ones.
+means MathJax will have to load fewer files, and since each file access requires establishing connections over the network, it can be faster to load one larger file than several smaller ones.
 See :ref:`Loading and Configuring MathJax
 <loading>` for more details about how to load configurations, and how
 to modify the parameters for a configuration file.